 Where a Licensing Board receives a personal licence application, the Board must give notice of it, together with a copy of the application, to the appropriate Chief Constable.
 The appropriate Chief Constable must respond to the notice by giving the Licensing Board notice as to whether or not the applicant has relevant convictions.

-Where convictions exist and the Chief Constable is of the opinion that, having regard to any conviction, it is necessary for the purposes of crime prevention objective that the personal licence application be refused then he may include a recommendation to that effect.
+Where convictions exist and the Chief Constable is of the opinion that, having regard to any conviction, it is necessary for the purposes of crime prevention objective that the personal licence application be refused then they may include a recommendation to that effect.

 No one else has the opportunity to object or make representations on an application for a personal licence.